Famous Logos From Around The World

 Logos are often used to create a face for a campaign.
 Some of the most well-known charitable organizations are known because their logo perfectly coincides with their name, like American Red Cross.
 Other times, logos becomes the face of a movement.
 For example, the pink ribbon representing breast cancer awareness or the purple ribbon which often coincides with domestic violence.

-Logos of long-lasting companies are clearly the best known throughout the world, but a powerful logo might just be the key to creating a company that does indeed endure.
+Logos of long-lasting companies are clearly the best known throughout the world and Phoenix, but a powerful logo might just be the key to creating a company that does indeed endure.